NiallBunting/uniffi-rs-dart/README.md

 ## Missing features

 * It seems that foreign callbacks are not fully supported in dart yet as we can't return a value.
 Uniffi expects a return int.
+* Checking the methods checksums in the binding file and the binary.
+* Not everything can write back to the buffer (enums).
+* Testing
+* And more!
+(Please contribute!)

 ---